Shuffle/shuffle-docs/docs/configuration.md

 To mount in certificates to ALL App containers, add the following environment variable to the "Orborus" container, but change the source and destination folder.
 The item BEFORE the colon (:) is the source folder on your machine, with the one AFTER the colon (:) being for the destination folder in the app itself.

 If you want more multiple folders mounted, add them with a comma.
 Folders MUST exist, otherwise apps may not run, and the Worker will throw an error in the logs with Workflow Runs not finishing.
+If you are in production, we recommend trying this feature in a separate Runtime Location.
 ```
-SHUFFLE_VOLUME_BINDS="/etc/ssl/certs:/usr/local/share/ca-certificates,srcfolder=dstfolder"
+SHUFFLE_VOLUME_BINDS="/etc/ssl/certs:/usr/local/share/ca-certificates,/srcfolder:/dstfolder"
 ```

 ### Using the Nginx Reverse Proxy for TLS/SSL